jr-marquez/ksqldbWorkshop/labs/usecase_finserv_1.md

 ```bash
 ksql> list tables;
 ```
+Table CUSTOMERS is based on the topic CUSTOMERS_FLAT

-Check topology of execution stream customer_flat.
+Check topology of execution stream CUSTOMERS_FLAT.
 Is the stream re-partitioned?
 ```bash
 ksql> show queries;
 # choose the right query id - go to Control Center, then cluster area, then ksqlDB area, then ksqlDB Application "workshop", then "running queries" and take the query.id in the bottom